-Angiogenesis occurred in a study by Juhas et al. who implanted engineered skeletal muscle into mice.
-123 Their results showed angiogenesis from host blood vessels, despite no evidence of vascular cells at the time of implantation.
+Angiogenesis occurred in a study by Juhas et al. who implanted engineered skeletal muscle into mice.123 Their results showed angiogenesis from host blood vessels, despite no evidence of vascular cells at the time of implantation.
 By the 14th day of their study, the implanted muscle with no vascular cells displayed equal vascularization to implants with preformed vascular structures.
-These results show that angiogenic vessel ingrowth is sufficient to support the in vivo survival and function of small (1 mm diameter) avascular engineered muscles and indicate that the scaffolding material of Matrigel and fibrinogen is suitable for in vivo angiogenesis.
-123 An alternative approach to promote angiogenesis is the co-seeding of HUVECs with C2C12s, which has demonstrated microvessel formation in vitro.31 Co-axial printing of two bioinks, one containing endothelial cells and a second muscle cells have shown some success in generating prevascularised constructs, albeit on a relatively small scale; further testing is required to ensure that they are functional and robust vessels.1
+These resultsshow that angiogeneic vessel ingrowth is sufficient to support the in vivo survival and function of small (1mm diameter) avascular engineered muscles, and indicate that the scaffolding material of Matrigel and fibrinogen is suitable for in vivo angiogenesis.123 An alternative approach to promote angiogenesis is the co-seeding of HUVECswith C2C12s, which has demonstrated microvessel formation in vitro.31 Co-axial printing of two bioinks, one containing endothelial cells and a second muscle cells has shown some success in generating prevascularised constructs, albeit on a relatively small scale;

-However, angiogenesis is slow and can take several weeks to develop sufficient vasculature in substantial constructs, ultimately resulting in necrosis in the center.
-124,125 An approach that can be used as a supplementary to angiogenic vasculature is oxygen-delivering technologies.
-108 Seyedmahmou et al. demonstrated that the addition of oxygen-generating calcium peroxide particles in extrusion printed gelMA/alginate increased the metabolic activity of embedded C2C12s.
-21 However, more extensive studies need to be undertaken to assess the long-term effects of oxygen-delivering techniques on cells.
-Future studies should consider that a combination of biofabricated microchannels for inosculation along with angiogenic factors and possibly oxygen-delivering techniques will be needed to create clinically relevant engineered tissues for VML.
+However, angiogenesis is slow and can take several weeks to develop sufficient vasculature in substantial constructs, ultimately resulting in necrosis in the center.^{124, 125} An approach that can be used as a supplementary to angiogenic vasculature is oxygen-delivering technologies.108 Seyedmahmou et al. demonstrated that the addition of oxygen-generating calcium peroxide particles in extrusion printed gelMA/alginate increased the metabolic activity of embedded C2C12s.21 However more extensive studies need to be undertaken to assess the long-term effects of oxygen-delivering techniques on cells.
+Future studies should consider that a combination of biofabricated microchannels for inosculation along with angiogenic factors and possibly oxygen-delivering developed gelatin-based material supports in-growth from the surrounding tissues.